Rubiel1/fake1910NewsHeadlines/README.md

 Fake headline from 2010:

     'Porfirio Diaz stepped out of office today, becoming President of Mexico for the fifth time'

+Note that the algorithm return an unwanted prhase!

 Input phrase: